gmc-code/PC-microbit-micropython/docs/breadboards/Organising_with_selection_and_definitions.rst

 ====================================================
-Organising with selection and definitions
+DEFS: Organising with selection and definitions
 ====================================================

 Definitions
 ----------------------------------------

 | Use definitions for one purpose.
 | Definitions help break up lengthy code into smaller well defined blocks.
 | Definitions use the same naming conventions as for variables.
 (See variables in the python section)
 | Definitions start with the ``def`` keyword.